catholicmelb/parish-handbook/docs/contents/10-other-catholic-agencies.md

 It delivers excellence in a broad range of child, family and youth services, family relationship services, school counselling and pastoral care services, social housing, homelessness services (crisis, transitional and outreach), employment and advocacy services across dozens of office locations.

-For further information, refer to[CatholicCare Victoria](https://www.catholiccarevic.org.au/).
+For further information, refer to the [CatholicCare Victoria website](https://www.catholiccarevic.org.au/).

 ## Parish-owned land collaboration with VMCH and CCV